awsdocs/aws-cdk-guide/v2/manage-dependencies.md

 )
 ```

-Package names \(modules, in Go parlance\) are specified by URL with the version number appended\.
-Go's module system does not support version ranges, so all dependencies must be pinned to a specfic version\.
+Package names \(modules, in Go parlance\) are specified by URL with the required version number appended\.
+Go's module system does not support version ranges\.

-Go automatically downloads dependencies whenever you build\.
-The CDK does this for you automatically whenever you run your app, so there is no need to do it manually\.

-You may use the go get command to install a module and update `go.mod`\.
+Issue the go get command to install all modules and update `go.mod`\.
 To see a list of available updates for your dependencies, issue go list \-m \-u all\.